 However, Foreign Minister Miroslav Lajcak (Smer-nominee) has been a vocal supporter of the pact, which he helped draft, and criticized the use of fake news and misinformation on the topic.
 Responding to calls to withdraw from the pact, Lajcak called for a constructive dialogue: “Let’s discuss the document as you wish, but we should debate its content and meaning, not things that aren’t included – for example an alleged commitment to receive a certain number of migrants, who should allegedly receive hundreds of euros per month.
 There’s nothing as far from the truth as the fallacies spread actively by some people”.

-“I believe we don’t want to see Slovak citizens living abroad hurt by anyone or stripped of their civil, social and economic rights simply because of their place of birth”, Slovakia’s top diplomat said in a reference to all the Slovak migrants living and working in other European countries, including in neighbouring Czech Republic.
+“I believe we don’t want to see Slovak citizens living abroad hurt by anyone or stripped of their civil, social and economic rights simply because of their place of birth”, Slovakia’s top diplomat said in a reference to all the Slovak migrants living and working in other European countries, including in neighboring Czech Republic.

 The Foreign Minister faced backlash for his comments, and has been summoned to Parliament to discuss the objections raised by some lawmakers, according to Prime Minister Peter Pellegrini.
 He himself has remained ambiguous on the topic and has tried to reassure Slovaks that his government was in no way changing course on its migration policy nor putting the country’s security and sovereignty in jeopardy.